secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Distinct and **constantly available reference** where all parameters are unambiguously defined
 - (Optional) Short Description of the parameters

-Algorithm-Parameter-Identifier: MUST only consist of uppercase alphanumeric characters and underscores Depending on the use case the AlgParam Identifier can be constructed differently.
+Algorithm-Parameter-Identifier: MUST only consist of uppercase alphanumeric characters and underscores.
+Depending on the use case the Algorithm Parameter Identifier can be constructed differently.
 We propose the following schemes:

 - For symmetric encryption the name should look like **AlgorithmName_Mode_Padding_KeyLength_TagLength_NonceLength** (e.g. AES_GCM_NoPadding_256_128_128).